 There are three keys here for this specific sport. – General health, and athleticism – Behavior, obedience and attitude – Prey Drive

 Freestyle and Distance are the two main event categories.
 Though there are several commonly recognized variations on rules, those are the two main events areas for competition.

 Mini-Distance is often called Throw & Catch or Toss & Fetch.
 A grid of approximately 50 yards in length with marks (or lines) at 10 yard increments represents the throwing area.
 As a general rule, all catches must be made inside this area and points are accumulated for each ten yards further the catch is made.
-This is usually a Timed Event allowing only 60-90 seconds to complete as many successful disc throws with a single disc as possible in the alloted time.
+This is usually a Timed Event allowing only 60-90 seconds to complete as many successful disc throws with a single disc as possible in the allotted time.
 Additional factors of whether the disc is caught in the air, inside specified targets, etc. are sometimes additional elements depending on the event rules.
 This is the primary “Beginner” event, but additionally, a critical skill at all levels of competition.
-Strategy is a big part too, as generally, throws beyond the max distance (usually 50 yards) do NOT get major points, but do take the dog much longer to return and run a higher risk of missing of not getting off the maximum number of throws in that alloted time.
+Strategy is a big part too, as generally, throws beyond the max distance (usually 50 yards) do NOT get major points, but do take the dog much longer to return and run a higher risk of missing of not getting off the maximum number of throws in that allotted time.

 Much the same as Mini Distance, but there is no limit on maximum distance and often no time limits, but your do progress through elimination heats and usually only get three throws per round.